 Randolph Blake is Centennial Professor of Psychology, a Fellow of the Kennedy Center for Research in Human Development and a member of the Vanderbilt Vision Research Center and the Vanderbilt Center for Cognitive and Integrative Neuroscience.
 From 2011 to 2015 he was a Foreign Scholar and Professor in the newly formed Department of Brain and Cognitive Sciences at Seoul National University.
 Blake received the PhD from Vanderbilt University in 1972, with a dissertation on binocular vision.
 He was a NIMH Postdoctoral Fellow at Baylor College of Medicine/University of Texas Health Sciences Center, where he received training in neuroanatomy and neurophysiology.
 Blake was a faculty member at Northwestern University from 1974 to 1988, where he studied human and animal vision, with emphasis on spatial vision and motion perception.
 He moved to Vanderbilt in 1988, where he was chair of the Department of Psychology for eight years.
 His research interests expanded to include binocular vision and perceptual organization, visual cognition and auditory/visual interactions.
 Blake is a Fellow of the Japan Society for the Promotion of Science, a Fellow of the American Association for the Advancement of Science, the Society for Experimental Psychologists, the Association for Research in Vision and Ophthalmology and the Association for Psychological Science.
 He has held the William Evans Chair at Otago University and received the Early Career Award (American Psychological Association) and a Career Development Award (NIH).
 In 2000, he received the Earl Sutherland Prize, in 2006 was elected to the American Academy of Arts and Sciences, in 2008 won the Thomas Jefferson Award and in 2012 was elected to the National Academy of Sciences.
 In 2006, Blake received an IgNobel Prize for his research on the psychoacoustics of a chilling sound.
 He is married to Elaine Blake, herself an accomplished textile artist and vocalist.
-They have one son, Geoffry Mitchell Hurst, who is an architect in Manhattan and lives with his two children in Brooklyn.
-Blake's hobbies include biking, gardening, music and collecting textiles.
+Blake's hobbies include biking, gardening, music and collecting textiles and pottery.

 512 Wilson Hall